ryank22/ryank22.github.io/essays/The-two-cents-of-a-student-taking-a-course-in-Javascript-and-his-aspirations-from-learning-a-new-language.md

 ---
 layout: essay
 type: essay
+published: true
 title: The two cents of a student taking a course in Javascript and his aspirations from learning a new langauge.
 date: 2018-01-19
 labels:
  -Software engineering
  -Learning process

 summary: My technical essay on my reflections with coding in Javascript and other course related topics.
 ---

 Ever since I began learning how to code, my feelings were unclear as what to expect from each language and the difficulty it would be